Professor Ruth Holliday

 Professor of Gender and Culture

-I have been working at the Centre for Gender Studies since 2002, first as Director of Studies and then as Director until March 2011.
-I was made Professor in February 2008.
+I have been working at the University of Leeds since 2002, first as Director of Studies, then Director of the Centre for Interdisciplinary Gender Studies.
+I was made Professor in the School of Sociology and Social Policy February 2008.

 Before Gender Studies, I worked in Cultural Studies, Sociology, Business Studies, and, initially, electronics so interdisciplinarity is a key feature of my academic career!

-In the past I have also carried out research on identities and sexualities, using visual methods (video diaries) to capture identity performances.
-This work focused on 'the body' as a site of identity, a mode of experience and as a conceptual category.
-I have also worked in the area of organisation studies, focusing on the ways in which gender, the body and representations offer us insights into the problems and challenges of organisational life.
+In the past I carried out research on sexuality and identity performances using visual methods (video diaries).
+This work, also funded by the ESRC (Grant Reference R000236657), focused on 'the body' as a site of identity, a mode of experience and conceptual category.

 I currently convene the following courses.